Overview of the UK Healthcare System

 British National Health Service

 Visitors and new residents in the UK should note that the NHS is a beloved public institution.
 Just how beloved?
 In a 2013 survey, it was ranked number one on a list of things that make people proud to be British – even beating out the Queen!
 Part of this pride and strong emotional connection comes from the fact that the NHS was founded just after World War II.
-At that time, Britain was struggling in a number of ways, not least of which was economically.
+At that time, Britain was struggling in a number of ways, not least of which was economical.
 But the country still decided to prioritize collective healthcare.
 It is a decision that still evokes a lot of pride.
 While Britons may like to grumble about wait times, they still love the NHS.
 Visitors should think twice before offering criticism!

 Costs of the UK Healthcare System